Donna’s Baked Ham and Cheese Sandwiches

 Do you have a childhood hero?
 Not an animated one, but a real life, flesh-and-bone hero?
-Were you lucky enough to have someone in your life who sought you out when you didn’t fit in, when you celebrated something great and all the moments in between?
+Were you lucky enough to have someone in your life who sought you out when you didn’t fit in, to celebrate the great achievements and just be present for all the moments in between?

 I did.
-(And, no, it wasn’t Julia Childs.)
 Her name is Donna.
-She is my cousin, and she is about 10 years older than me.
-I don’t say that to call her out on her age now.
-I say it because when you are a kid, having someone “older” think you are cool kinda makes you cool!
+She is about 10 years older than me.
+I don’t say that to call her out on her age.
+I do so because when you are a kid, having someone “older” think you are cool makes you feel cool!

-As I write this, I am visiting my mom and preparing dinner for my brothers, sisters-in-law, and a couple of my nephews and nieces.
-When deciding what we would have to eat, I had a big ol’ craving for Donna’s Ham and Cheese Sandwiches.
-I’m sure that means absolutely nothing to you other than a sandwich with ham and cheese, but in our family, these words are enough to make mouths water.
-It also takes my brothers and I back … way back … to our childhood … well, my childhood and their early teen years.
+I recently prepared dinner for my mom, brothers, sisters-in-law, and a couple of nephews and nieces.
+When deciding what to make, I had a big craving for Donna’s Ham and Cheese Sandwiches.
+I’m sure that means absolutely nothing to you other than a sandwich with ham and cheese.
+In our family, however, these words are enough to make mouths water.
+My brothers and I are instantly taken back … way back … to our childhood.
+Well, technically my childhood and their early teen years.

+Mom had undergone a surgery and Donna came to stay with us and to help her.
+By “help her” I mean make sure my brothers stayed out of trouble and clean up after them.
+I was perfect.
+(I love creative license!)
+I LOVED having Donna around as she defended me from my brothers.
 One night for dinner she made these baked ham and cheese sandwiches.
 We could not get enough of them.
-Yes, there’s ham and cheese involved but it’s the mixture that you brush on the cut sides of the bun that now invokes memories of all things good.
+Yes, there’s ham and cheese involved but it’s the mixture that you brush on the cut sides of the bun that creates something special.

-Right now, I have that mixture cooling on the stove and the smell of it just brought my mom down the hall and into the kitchen saying “mmm, that smells good!”
-A combination of butter, horseradish, mustard, onion and poppy seeds that hits all the right taste buds with the ham and Swiss cheese.
+While that mixture was cooling on the stove, the smell of it brought my mom down the hall and into the kitchen saying “mmm, that smells good!”
+A combination of butter, horseradish, mustard, onion and poppy seeds hits all the right taste buds with the ham and Swiss cheese.
 You can use a combination of horseradish and mustard or horseradish mustard itself.
-The horseradish is not the dominant flavor in this mixture as you might think.
+Even if horseradish is not typically something you like, I would encourage you to try it in this recipe.